anastasiaglawion/transnational-memory-practices/readMe.txt

 The files "output_apify_location_ru.xlsx", "output_apify_location_us.xlsx", "output_apify_location_germany.xlsx"
 contain the Google search results for keywords related to World War II with varying location settings (see Chapter 2.1.
 Online resources dedicated to World War II: An overview).

+The files "userThread_clX.graphmlz" represent bimodal networks of users and threads of each cluster.

 For questions, please contact: anastasia.glawion@tu-darmstadt.de